Quick Start

 2. Create a space

 Spaces are isolated workspaces within your vault.
-Each space syncs independently.
+Each space lives at a folder on disk and syncs independently.

 Press / to open the command palette, then run: